formancehq/fctl/membershipclient/docs/Stack.md

 ### NewStack

-`func NewStack(name string, production bool, id string, organizationId string, uri string, ) *Stack`
+`func NewStack(name string, production bool, metadata map[string]string, id string, organizationId string, uri string, ) *Stack`

 NewStack instantiates a new Stack object
 This constructor will assign default values to properties that have it defined,